November 1, 2020

 This might be a good opportunity to recognize that passages like this have a shameful history of being the fuel for violence against Jews.
 Check out my note, It's "Judeans," Not "Jews," for more background on this.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 115-117.
+Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see below, pages 115-117.

 Matthew 23:1-12 (NRSV)